Celebrities will turn their talents to comedy in a new Channel 4 show.

 "It’s going to be comedy gold.
 We cannot wait to see which of our celebrities will stand up to the challenge.”

-Stand Up and Deliver will air on Channel 4 as part of Stand Up To Cancer 2021.
+Stand Up and Deliver will air on Channel 4 as part of Stand Up To Cancer 2021 from Thursday, 25 February at 9PM.

 Since its launch in the UK in 2012, the RTS award-winning and BAFTA nominated Stand Up To Cancer, the joint national fundraising campaign from Cancer Research UK and Channel 4, has raised over £62 million to date funding 52 clinical trials and projects involving 11,000 cancer patients across the country.